-The Vermont Recovery Network is one of the nation’s premier statewide peer-recovery systems.
+The Vermont Recovery Network d/b/a Recovery Partners of Vermont is one of the nation’s premier statewide peer-recovery systems.
 This system of local community recovery centers began as a grassroots movement, and through advocacy and promise of its potential, grew into a significant part of Vermont’s continuum of care, the prevention, treatment, and recovery partnerships that offer support and solutions to its population struggling with substance abuse.
 Recovery centers were funded to help people find recovery, maintain recovery, prevent relapse, and, return to recovery when relapse happened.
 These local, consumer-driven, nonresidential facilities would provide peer supports, sober recreation activities, volunteer opportunities, and community education.
 They would help people of all ages, genders, and cultures maintain alcohol-free and drug-free lifestyles and improve their quality of life.

 Vermonters could visit these centers to find a sympathetic ear and information about recovery and substance-abuse services in a safe, drug-free and alcohol-free environment.
 Recovery centers would welcome anyone, no matter what recovery lifestyle they chose—12 step, abstinence based; faith based; medication-assisted or other harm reduction recovery; moderation management; and various alternative supports.
 The peer workers simply supported whatever approach was proving successful for their guest, or accompanied the guest on a journey that would help them find a suitable path for their values and chosen lifestyle.
 Center services would be nonclinical and included connections to employment, housing, and social services.